m-heck/ProjectManagementApp/Sprint2.md

     })
 })
 ```
-We decided to conduct other unit tests for the frontend using Cypress as well

 ### Unit Test: active() function, PreLoginNavbar Component
 Tests whether the pre-login navigation bar component works correctly.
 First, it mounts the component and grabs the containers in the navigation bar.
 Then, it checks that the containers are correct for each of the three functions we wanted the navigation bar to serve (Home, Login, and Sign Up).
 Next, it simulates clicking each of these buttons and checks whether the attribute "active" has been correctly applied to the right button.
 Finally, it checks that buttons which should not be active don't ahve the "active" attribute.
 ```